Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Closing Games for the Security Analysis of Lightning Channels Secure Lightning Channels

-We show that our closing games can precisely capture closing in Lightning channels~\cite{lightning}.
-Namely, two terminal histories of closing games can model the honest behavior of Lightning: (i) history $(H)$ from Table~\ref{tbl:actions} representing unilateral honest closing of $A$, yielding utility $(\alpha-\epsilon,\alpha)$; and (ii) the history $(C_h,S)$, where $A$ attempts to close collaboratively and honestly and $B$ signs, with a utility of $(\alpha,\alpha)$.
-Our analysis will focus on these two histories (i)-(ii) of Lightning channels.
+We now show that the closing games from \Cref{def:closing} precisely capture \NEWR{secure} closing \NEWR{phases} in Lightning channels~\cite{lightning}.
+Namely, the following two terminal histories of closing games model the honest behavior of Lightning: (i) history $(H)$ from \Cref{tbl:Gc} represents unilateral honest closing of $A$, yielding utility $(\alpha-\epsilon,\alpha)$; and (ii) history $(C_h,S)$ captures the attempt of $A$ to close collaboratively and honestly, while $B$ signs, with a utility of $(\alpha,\alpha)$.
+Our security analysis focuses on these two honest histories of Lightning channels.

+\NEWR{ \begin{definition}[Honest Closing] The only \emph{honest histories} in the closing game $G_c(A)$ are the terminal histories $(H)$ honest unilateral closing and $(C_h,S)$ honest collaborative closing.
+All strategies yielding one of the two histories are considered \emph{honest strategies}. \end{definition} }

-In the following, the values $d_{A,B}$ represent the difference to previous states of the channel.
-That means there was a time where the distribution of the channel funds was $(a+d_A,b-d_A)$, $(a-d_B,b+d_B)$ respectively, whereas the latest state is $(a,b)$, thus enabling dishonest closing attempts of profit $d_A$ for $A$, $d_B$ for $B$.
-The values $p_{A,B}$ and $c$ that can respectively be chosen by $A$, $B$ at the time of the action and do not depend on previous distribution states.
+In the following, the values $d_{A}$ (resp. $d_{B}$) defined in \Cref{tbl:actions} (line $D$) represent the difference of funds between the latest state and the old one that is dishonestly posted on chain by $A$ (resp. $B$).
+In other words, if $(a,b)$ is the latest state, the one posted on chain is $(a+d_A,b-d_A)$ (resp. $(a-d_B,b+d_B)$), thus enabling dishonest closing attempts of profit $d_A$ for $A$ (resp. $d_B$ for $B$).
+The values $p_{A,B}$ (\Cref{tbl:actions}, lines $U^+$, $U^-$) and $c$ (\Cref{tbl:actions}, line $C_c$) can respectively be chosen by $A$ and $B$ at the time of the action and do not depend on previous distribution states. \NEWR{Based on this setting, we derive the security properties~\ref{P1} and \ref{P2} of Lightning channels as given below.
+The omitted proofs are given in the appendix.